 Portfolio > ExCel Conference Centre ETFE Rooflights

-As part of the Phase 2 construction at ExCel Conference Centre, Architen Landrell was contracted to design, manufacture and install three ETFE cushion rooflights each covering an area of 25m x 25m (615sqm each) – currently the largest ETFE cushions in the world!
+As part of the Phase 2 construction at ExCel Conference Centre, Architen Landrell was contracted to design, manufacture and install three ETFE cushion roof lights, each covering an area of 25m x 25m (615sqm each) – some of the largest ETFE cushions in the world!

-In contrast to glass or even traditional tensile fabric structures, ETFE cushions offered an exciting opportunity to integrate an element that was aesthetically different and to create an ultimately modern and clean looking space.
+In contrast to glass or even traditional tensile fabric structures, ETFE cushions offered an exciting opportunity to integrate an aesthetically different element and create an ultimately modern and clean looking space.
 The rooflights allow a light and open feeling to be created in the exhibition space below, let in maximum natural light and serve as a surface for internal uplighting.

 However, the real complexity of the rooflights at ExCel lay in the design development stage.
 Not just ETFE cushions, the rooflights are formed as a hybrid between a traditional tensile cone formed by the inside layer of the cushion and a pneumatically supported membrane formed by the upper layer.